dongqi-DQ/WRF4PALM/README.md

 Development of WRF4PALM is based on WRF2PALM (https://github.com/ricardo88faria/WRF2PALM).

-A full documentation is still under construction, if you have any queries please contact the author or open an issue.
+A full documentation is still under construction, if you have any queries please contact the author or open a new issue.

 --------------------------------------------------------------------------------------------
 **Contact: Dongqi Lin (dongqi.lin@pg.canterbury.ac.nz)**